DigitalPublishingToolkit/TOD18-Geoblocking/md/20SohrabiandDowranIran.md

 organizations have claimed that the jamming signals are sent from within Iran.
-The UN telecommunications body (ITU) and the European Union have called on the Iranian government to stop satellite jamming and ‘electronic interference’.
+The UN telecommunications body (ITU) and the European Union have called on the Iranian government to stop satellite jamming and electronic interference.
 It is also widely believed that the Revolutionary Guard runs the jamming system.
 Not surprisingly, the regime uses this method more actively at times of political upheaval and during elections.